Moorish Morocco Tour Itinerary

 Tuesday 28 April

-We’ll continue our pattern drawing workshops, focusing on zellij patterns from the Attarine and Bou Inania madrasas.
-You’ll have a free afternoon and evening to rest, work on your drawings, or explore more of the Medina.
+Today we return to our pattern drawing workshops, focusing on zellige patterns inspired by our explorations of the city.
+The afternoon and evening are free for you to rest, work on your drawings, or explore more of the medina.

 Day 6 – Fez